warner/fxa-scoped-keys-review/README.md

 internally, since the raw Z value it apparently returns is not suitable for the stated purpose.

+Incidentally, the ``randomString()`` function is unclear as to whether the argument is the number of bytes of output, or the number of base64-characters in the output.
+It is implemented as the latter, but the use of "16" and "32" as inputs makes it seem like it might be the former.
+In addition, the line in ``beginOAuthFlow()`` that does ``sha256(codeVerifier)``, where ``codeVerifier = randomString(32)``, mixes bytes and base64 characters in a confusing way.
+I think the effect here is neglible, but in general it's a better idea to clearly treat bytestrings and encoded bytestrings as distinct types: only hash bytes, and delay base64 encoding/decoding until the last moment.

 ## Future ideas

 Splitting scopes into read-write and read-only is great.
 This could be